JoeySoprano420/C.A.S.E.-Programming-Language-/README.md

 | `loop "for-header" { … } [end]`    | Iteration     | Repetition structure       |
 | Expressions (`a + b`, `(x*y) + 2`) | Arithmetic    | Fully transpiled to C++    |

+## -----

+CIAM Preprocessing (Conditional) If the source contains call CIAM[on], it runs a CIAM-specific preprocessing pass using ciam::Preprocessor.

+Tokenization & Parsing Converts the preprocessed source into tokens and parses them into an AST (Node * ast = parseProgram(tokens)).

+C++ Emission Emits C++ code from the AST (std::string cpp = emitCPP(ast)), then writes it to compiler.cpp.

+Clang/LLVM Compilation

+Attempts to compile the emitted C++ using clang++ (or clang-cl on Windows).

+Produces:

+LLVM IR (compiler.ll)

+Native binary (exePath, derived from input args)

+Fallback & Error Handling

+If Clang tools aren't available or compilation fails, it logs errors and exits.

+Keeps the emitted C++ for debugging even if compilation fails.

+Final Output Logging

+Logs paths to the LLVM IR and native binary.

+Confirms successful build via Clang/LLVM.